 prefer to have next week’s English lesson in the classroom, or as

 an open-air event, on one of Eugene’s smart city tours.

 hasn't had a memorable walk with a partner?
-There is an undeniable
+There is a

 romance in walking - let’s call it strolling or rambling.
 Walking

 is now rebellious in the context of a culture of speed.
 And you are

 much more likely to meet someone new while walking with friends in

 the streets, than cycling past them.
 The image of an odyssey or exodus -

 an extended journey on foot - is biblical and epic and out of time.

 and her 1500km walk.
 She would not have got this attention as a car driver, or even on a